LambdaScientist/CLaSH-by-example/README.md

 # CLaSH-by-example
 This project is a collection of CLaSH examples.
+Code base is an expirment in diffrent ways to wirte Haskell for FPGAs

 Including :
 - A conversion of source code from VHDL BY EXAMPLE by Blaine C. Readler